 - The Robotics Institute invites applications from outstanding candidates at all levels and tracks (tenure, research, and systems).
-We have special interest in:
+We are interested in all areas of robotics including:

-- We are also interested in fundamental scientific programs that would support the following application areas:
+- We are also interested in growing fundamental scientific programs that support robotics application areas including:

 - Agricultural and environmental robotics